Time Zone: +2 hours, GMT +1 hour day light savings time.

 • Travelers are advised to obtain comprehensive travel insurance with specific overseas coverage.
 Policies should cover: ground and air ambulance transport, including evacuation to home country; payment of hospital bills; 24-hour telephone assistance.

-A listing of hospitals and physicians is maintained by the U.S. Embassy at:
+A listing of hospitals and physicians is maintained by the U.S Embassy Office of Citizen Services.

 • Herzliya Medical Centers